 I asked the Lord, “what’s the deal?”
 I had preached tithing for a very long time, and I was very good at it.
 However, I knew in my heart, I did not understand the scriptures in the Old Testament regarding tithing, and that what I was preaching and had preached was only a nicely crafted defense for tithing with no real understanding of the biblical tithe.

-Though I had taught tithing, I was weary because I had never truly experienced the abundance that is supposed to come from giving the required 10% of my income, and I had been practicing this for some 26 years as a Christian at the time (in 2006).
+Though I had taught tithing, I was weary because I had never truly experienced the abundance that is supposed to come from giving the required 10% of my income and I had been practicing this for some 26 years as a Christian at the time.

 I had been through all the nuances preached and taught by tithe teachers as to why tithing sometimes doesn’t work in bringing the blessings.
 Preachers are constantly having to come up with excuses when people don’t experience the promised success.